 02 of 09

 Friday night there will be live music and dancing in the Plaza Kiosko, followed by a traditional celebration over the weekend with mariachis, Folklorico dancers, piñatas, and other activities for the kids at El Pueblo de Los Angeles Historical Monument on Olvera Street in Downtown Los Angeles.
 Festivities in 2018 take place at North Alameda Street at Olvera Street from Friday, May 4 through Sunday, May 6.
-El Pueblo also hosts a variety of celebrations throughout the year, and you can view a full list of happenings on their annual events calendar.
+El Pueblo also hosts a variety of celebrations throughout the year, and you can view a full list of happenings on the annual events calendar.

 03 of 09